Meet the monsters that cause customer churn

 Churn Combat Tips

-Often times you won’t receive any advance notice about a champion leaving until after the exit has taken place.
-Instead of waiting for someone else from the organization to get around to alerting you, set up your own alerts that will ping you if usage ceases for a contact.
+Often you won’t receive any advance notice about a champion leaving until after the exit has taken place.
+Instead of waiting for someone else from the organization to alert you, set up your own alerts that will ping you if usage ceases for a contact.

-Check on LinkedIn to verify if your contact has in fact left the company.
+Check on LinkedIn to verify if your contact has left the company.
 If so, send a message congratulating them on their new role and ask who the best person would be to connect with in their absence.
-(Also, you never know they could now be your new champion at another organization.

 Reach out to the next point of contact to schedule a customized training session to help educate, engage, and inspire the remaining users to become your next champion(s).